-At Coastal Roots Farm, we are proud to be part of a national movement of Jewish Community Farming and part of a Field Building Initiative which integrates Jewish experiential education with agriculture.
+We are proud to be part of a national movement of Jewish Community Farming and part of a Field Building Initiative which integrates Jewish experiential education with agriculture.
 Its purpose is to cultivate community, promote environmental sustainability and food justice, foster opportunities for meaningful spiritual engagement and personal growth, and strengthen Jewish life.
 Click here to visit the Jewish Community Farming website.

 Below are links to other Jewish community farms across North America:

 Adamah/Isabella Freedman Center